CSIRT-SK/viruschecker/README.md

 `java -jar driver-1.0.0-all.jar ESET COMODO -port=9595`.
 Please be aware, that ports `7979` and `8181` are default ports of the client programs.

-Drivers alg

 ### 2.1 Driver REST API

-One can communicate with the driver using its REST web API.
+One can directly communicate with the driver directly using its REST web API.
-You can use it directly or with the provided gateway or client applications.

 The API endpoints are documented [here](docs/rest-api/rest-api.md)

 ### 2.2 Extend driver

-If you want to support some new antivirus in driver or modify the existing configuration, this [guide](docs/driver/extensions.md) is the place to go.
+If you want to add support for a new antivirus or modify the existing configuration yourself, this [guide](docs/driver/extensions.md) is the place to go.

 3 Deploy gateway
 ----------------